abhinavxd/twitch-live-chat-downloader/README.md

 			continue
 		}

-		// Optionally you can Parse IRC tags which returns a Message struct
+		// Optionally you can Parse IRC tags which returns a `Message`
 		// Or you can use the IRC tags directly parsedMsg, err := twitch_chat.ParseTags(message)